bmsienk/dsc-biz-phase1proj/README.md

 2.)
 Does movie runtime have an impact on ratings?

 3.)
-What affects does production budget have on important metrics such as total gross, popularity, and moving rating?
+What effects does production budget have on important metrics such as total gross, popularity, and moving rating?

 Our data was sourced through Flatiron school and can be found here.
 [ProjectData](https://github.com/learn-co-curriculum/dsc-project-template/tree/template-aab/zippedData)